AnanduR32/angular-basics-ar32/README.md

 * imports: To import third-party functions/libraries/modules into the angular application.
 * providers: Provide services to the compoenents
 * bootstrap: Tells which is the main component of the module.
 The platformBrowserDynamic().bootstrapModule(AppModule) in main.ts file tells that the "AppModule" module is the entry point or the main module for the angular app.

+### Data binding
+One way string interpolation allows us to use typescript variables in the html view using double curly brackets '{{<variable in component.ts file>}}'

+### Property binding
+One way manipulation value of property of an attribute (html tag) in the view template using square brackets '[]'.
+Where a property is bound to a typescript variable within the component.ts file.
+  eg: <button [disabled] = "flag">, if flag==true, then button diabled, else if flag==false then button is enabled.

+### Event binding
+It allows information to flow from view to the component when some event occurs/is triggered.
+  eg: <button (click) = "sendMessage($event)">, upon button click the function sendMessage() in component is called and the event properties are passed as arguments during the function call.

+### Two-way data binding
+from view to component and vice-verse.
+Uses a NgModel object to pass data to a variable which is part of the FormsModule which has to be imported from '@angular/forms';